chef/chef-workstation/www/site/content/docs/chef-workstation/faq.md

 #### How can I contribute to Chef Workstation?

 We always welcome (and deeply appreciate!) new contributions to the project.
-The best way to start contributing to Chef Workstation during the beta period is to provide us with in-depth feedback by creating GitHub issues or sending your feedback to <beta@chef.io>.
+The best way to start contributing to Chef Workstation is to provide us with in-depth feedback by creating GitHub issues or sending your feedback to <workstation@chef.io>.

 We are working on guidelines on how to keep development of the project awesome for all contributors.